St. John's Episcopal Church (Park Slope) - Brooklyn, NY

 Younger, William Lee.
 Old Brooklyn in Early Photographs 1865-1929.
 New York: Dover Publications, Inc., 1978.

-Brooklyn Public Library, Brooklyn Collection: St. John's Church, 1906.
+Brooklyn Public Library, Brooklyn Collection.
+Exterior (1906).

-Hunter, William F.: St. John's Church, Washington and Johnson Streets, 1866.
+Hunter, William F. St. John's Church, Washington and Johnson Streets (1866).

-New York Architecture Images: color exterior.
+New York Architecture Images.
+Color exterior.